Logo of Roof Lists

 Problems often start from the inside out.
 A crucial part of the inspection happens in your attic, focusing on:

-• Roof Decking: The inspector looks at the underside of the roof sheathing (the plywood or planks under your shingles) for any signs of staining, dark spots, or moisture that indicate past or active leaks3.
+• Roof Decking: The inspector looks at the underside of the roof sheathing (the plywood or planks under your shingles) for any signs of staining, dark spots, or moisture that indicate past or active leaks.

 • Insulation: Wet or compacted insulation is a red flag for moisture issues.
 The inspector will also check for proper insulation levels to ensure your home's energy efficiency.

-Find the perfect roof inspection for your needs
+Find the perfect roof inspectors for your needs

 Get personalized recommendations and expert advice